Written by Munis Topcuoglu, Editor at EHN Canada.

 Decide on the order in which team members will read their scripts.
 Recall that the objective of the intervention is to persuade the person to agree to get treatment and that the intervention is over once the person agrees.

-Carefully consider which team members’ scripts might be most effective, and the best order for the subject to hear them.
-Also consider how the subject’s relationships with each family member or friend will affect their receptiveness.
+Carefully consider which team members’ scripts might be most effective, and the best order for the person with addiction to hear them.
+Also consider how the person’s relationships with each family member or friend will affect their receptiveness.
 For example, if they’re already sick of hearing about their addiction from their family, then having their friends and other loved ones speak first might be the most effective approach.

 After everyone has read their personal scripts, one team member should read the script explaining the details of the proposed treatment plan.
 This includes clearly describing the steps, goals, and conditions with which the team is asking the person to agree.
 Your intervention team members may be feeling fatigued and emotional by this point in the intervention—hence, a professional interventionist may be ideal for this role as they will be able to speak about the treatment plan with a calm and positive tone.